 Trend 4: Cloud tackles security challenges

-Trend 5: Private cloud models are picking up steam – again
+Trend 5: Private models are picking up steam – again